-Export Port Charges Credit (15) (Repealed effective December 31, 2022)
+Export Port Charges Credit (15)

 An income tax credit is authorized for taxpayers that utilize the port facilities at state, county, or municipal ports.
 The income tax credit is equal to the total export cargo charges paid by the taxpayer for: (a) receiving in the port; (b) handling to a vessel; and (c) wharfage.
 The credit provided should not exceed 50% of the amount of tax imposed upon the taxpayer for the taxable year reduced by the sum of all other credits.
-Any unused portion of the credit may be carried forward for the succeeding 5 years.
-This credit will be repealed effective July 1, 2019.
+Any unused portion of the credit may be carried forward for the succeeding five (5) years.